Image shared by @theavidpen

 Depending on your skincare routine, as well as the time of day, you can choose whether or not to use a face wash with the Konjac sponge.

 For example, in the evening you may opt for your favorite cleanser to wash off the day, or you may want to start fresh in the morning.
 Konjac sponges can also be used to thoroughly remove layers of makeup and are gentle enough even for eye makeup.
+After washing your face using the konjac sponge, be sure to finish it off with your favorite moisturizer.

 Due to their absorbent nature and rubber-felt feel, Konjac sponges create a thicker lather than conventional sponges, scrubs, and brushes.
 They can also be used after a regular facial cleanser to catch remaining loosened dirt, debris, and dead skin cells.